-This quarterly report on Form 10-Q contains "forward-looking statements" within the meaning of the federal securities laws, which statements are subject to substantial risks and uncertainties and are based on estimates and assumptions.
-All statements, other than statements of historical facts included in this quarterly report on Form 10-Q, including, without limitation, statements concerning our plans, objectives, goals, expectations, hopes, beliefs, intentions or strategies and any underlying assumptions regarding the future, our future results of operations and financial position, including the sufficiency of our existing cash resources to fund our operations for as long as anticipated, our liquidity, capital resources, costs and expenses, capital requirements, commitments and contingencies, the development or commercial potential of DNTH103 or any other product candidates, our anticipated preclinical and clinical drug development activities, in particular with respect to DNTH103, and any timelines, developments or results in connection therewith, the efficacy, safety profile, dosing amount or frequency, method of delivery or other potential therapeutic benefits of DNTH103, the receipt or timing of potential regulatory designations. approvals and commercialization of any product candidates and other statements under the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" that are not historical fact are forward-looking statements.
-In some cases, you can identify forwardlooking statements by terms such as "aim," "may," "might," "will," "would," "shall," "objective," "intend," "target," "should," "could," "can," "expect," "anticipate," "believe," "design," "estimate," "forecast," "predict," "project," "potential," "possible," "plan," "seek," "contemplate," or "continue" or the negative of these terms and by similar expressions intended to identify forward-looking statements, but the absence of these terms does not mean that a statement is not forward-looking.
-Forward-looking statements are not historical facts and are based on our current expectations and beliefs with respect to future events and their potential effects.
+This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of the federal securities laws, which statements are subject to substantial risks and uncertainties and are based on estimates and assumptions.
+All statements, other than statements of historical facts included in this Quarterly Report on Form 10-Q are forward-looking statements, including, without limitation, statements concerning our plans, objectives, goals, expectations, hopes, beliefs, intentions, assumptions, projections, estimates or strategies and any underlying assumptions regarding the future, our future results of operations and financial position, including the sufficiency of our existing cash resources to fund our operations for as long as anticipated, our liquidity, capital resources, costs and expenses, capital requirements, commitments and contingencies, the development or commercial potential of DNTH103 or any other product candidate, our anticipated preclinical and clinical drug development activities, in particular with respect to DNTH103, and any timelines, developments or results in connection therewith, the efficacy, safety profile, dosing amount or frequency, method of delivery or other potential therapeutic benefits of DNTH103, the receipt or timing of potential regulatory designations, approvals and commercialization of any product candidates and other statements, including those included under the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this Quarterly Report on Form 10-Q. In some cases, you can identify forward-looking statements by terms such as "aim," "may," "might," "will," "would," "shall," "objective," "intend," "target," "should," "could," "can," "expect," "anticipate," "believe," "design," "estimate," "forecast," "predict," "project," "potential," "possible," "plan," "seek," "contemplate," "goal," "likely" or "continue" or the negative of these terms and similar expressions intended to identify forward-looking statements, but the absence of these terms does not mean that a statement is not forward-looking.
+Forward-looking statements are not historical facts and are based on our current expectations and beliefs with respect to future events and their potential effects and impacts.
 There can be no assurance that future events affecting us will be those that have been anticipated.
-Given the significant uncertainties, you should not place undue reliance on these forward-looking statements.
+Given the significant risks and uncertainties, you should not place undue reliance on these forward-looking statements.

-There are a number of risks, uncertainties and other factors that could cause our actual results to differ materially from the forward-looking statements expressed or implied in this quarterly report on Form 10-Q. Such risks, uncertainties and other factors include, among others, the following risks, uncertainties and factors:
+There are a number of risks, uncertainties and other factors that could cause our actual results or outcomes, or the timing of our results or outcomes, to differ materially from the forward-looking statements expressed or implied in this Quarterly Report on Form 10-Q. Such risks, uncertainties and other factors include, among others, the following risks, uncertainties and factors: